Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **Investigating Ensemble Methods for Model Robustness Improvement of Text Classifiers;** Jieyu Zhao et al
 - **XMD: An End-to-End Framework for Interactive Explanation-Based Debugging of NLP Models;** Dong-Ho Lee et al
 - **“Will You Find These Shortcuts?”
 A Protocol for Evaluating the Faithfulness of Input Salience Methods for Text Classification;** Jasmijn Bastings et al
+- **Using Focal Loss to Fight Shallow Heuristics: An Empirical Analysis of Modulated Cross-Entropy in Natural Language Inference;** Frano Rajic et al

 ## NLP for Social Good